Alternative Name: Ring-necked Parakeet

 Female and immature both lack the neck rings, or show a shadow-like pale to dark grey neck-ring and a light nape-band.

-Feral populations widespread and increasing rapidly in Europe, southwest Asia, South Africa, Hawai'i, North and South America.
+Feral populations widespread and increasing rapidly in Europe, southwest Asia, South Africa, Hawai'i, California, Florida and South America.
 Most are considered to be of the subspecies P. k. borealis although some may be of hybrid stock.

 Open countryside with some trees including gardens and parks.